We are delighted to open on Sundays again from 29 May with a Special Sunday Lunch Menu.

-The gallery is open again!
+The gallery is open!
 You are welcome to come and see our exhibitions.
 Numbers will be limited.
 No need for an appointment.
 Please note that between exhibitions the galleries are closed for rehanging.
 The Café will be open as usual.

 GALLERY open Wednesday to Saturday 10am – 4.30pm.
 Closed Sunday – Tuesday.

-The Café is open again for inside and outdoor table service, reservations are welcome, as well as for hot and cold Takeaway and ready meals.
+The Café is open for inside and outdoor table service, reservations are welcome, as well as for Takeaway ready meals.